hmcts/kql/README.md

 ## Contributing
 Please feel free to add any useful scripts you have come up with or found by creating a pull request.
+Copy the [template.md](/scripts/template.md) file to a relevant folder (or create a new folder if it doesn't fit elsewhere)

 ## License
 This repository and its contents are provided under the [MIT License](LICENSE).